pnp/sp-dev-solutions/solutions/LinksAndHandlebarsTemplate/src/utilities/webpartlogger/README.md

 # Web Part Logger

-Web part usage logging capability is included as a based service call that is configured by a webpart-logging.config file that is located in the SiteAssets library of the root site collection of the SharePoint tenant.
-The config is a JSON file, but has a different extension as the .json file extension is blocked by SharePoint by default.
-The logging service call will send the following information.
+Web part usage logging capability is included as a POST based service call that is configured by a tenant app property.
+The logging service call will send the following payload.

 - Web Part Name (as defined in the SPFx config)
 - Absolute URL of the page the Web Part is on